JVmano/erc721-dynamic-suply/README.md

 ## Disclaimer
 This code was **heavily** based on [Hashlips smart contract repository](https://github.com/hashlips-lab/nft-erc721-collection/tree/main/smart-contract) so give a star on that project too!

+Special thanks to Liarco and Daniel (Hashlips) by creating a very intuitive guide for beguinners.

 ## Found a bug?
 Create a issue in the repo or simply create a pull request with the solution and a description about it (I'll thank a lot)